NeXTLinux/nextlinux-engine/docs/content/docs/usage/integration/kubernetes/_index.md

 weight: 3
 ---

-Anchore Engine can be integrated with Kubernetes to ensure that only certified images are started within a Kubernetes POD.
+Nextlinux Engine can be integrated with Kubernetes to ensure that only certified images are started within a Kubernetes POD.

 Kubernetes can be configured to use an Admission Controller to validate that the container image is compliant with the user's policy.

-The admission controller can be configured to make a webhook call into the Anchore Engine.
-The Anchore Engine exports a Kubernetes-specific API endpoint and will return the pass of fail response in the form of an ImageReview response.
+The admission controller can be configured to make a webhook call into the Nextlinux Engine.
+The Nextlinux Engine exports a Kubernetes-specific API endpoint and will return the pass of fail response in the form of an ImageReview response.

 ![alt text](k8s.png)